Exclusivity Club: Light-touch regulations for AIFs with accredited investors

 “large value fund for accredited investors” means an Alternative Investment Fund or scheme of an Alternative Investment Fund in which each investor (other than the Manager, Sponsor, employees or directors of the Alternative Investment Fund or employees or directors of the Manager) is an accredited investor and invests not less than seventy crore rupees.

-LVFs, thus, are in fact an AIs only scheme.
-Thus, whatever exemptions are available to an AIs only scheme, will naturally be available with an LVF, although the converse is not true.
+Since an LVF is included within the meaning of an AIs-only scheme, all exemptions as available to an AIs only scheme, are naturally available with an LVF, although the converse is not true.

-In addition to the relaxations that are proposed to be extended to an AIs only scheme, there are additional exemptions available to an LVF.
+In addition to the relaxations extended to an AIs only scheme, there are additional exemptions available to an LVF.
 These are:

-The LVF CP has proposed a reduction of the minimum investment threshold from Rs.
+The minimum investment threshold for investors in LVF has been reduced from Rs.
 70 crores to Rs.
 25 crores, based on the recommendations of SEBI’s Alternative Investment Policy Advisory Committee (AIPAC).
 The rationale is to lower entry barriers to facilitate improved fund raising, without compromising on the level of investor sophistication.
 The reduction of investment thresholds would also facilitate investments by regulated entities having a strict exposure limit, such as insurance companies.

 Exemptions from requiring specific waivers for certain provisions

-The exemption without specific waiver requirement is based on the fact that AIs are already required to provide an undertaking for the purpose of availing benefits of ‘accreditation’.
+The requirement of specific waiver has been omitted for LVFs considering that AIs are already required to provide an undertaking for the purpose of availing benefits of ‘accreditation’.
 The undertaking, as per the format given in Annexure 8 of the AIF Master Circular states the following:

 (i) The prospective investor ‘consents’ to avail benefits under the AI framework.